Contents

 Sole trader

-• There is no need to lodge a separate tax return for your business.
-Business income and expenses are recorded in your individual tax return using a Business and Professional Items Schedule.
+- No separate tax return is required for your business – business income and expenses are recorded in your individual tax return using a Business and Professional Items Schedule.

-• Financial records, including tax returns, must be retained for 5 years
+- Financial records, including tax returns, must be retained for at least 5 years.

 Company

-• A company will need to lodge its own tax return
+- A company must lodge its own tax return.

-• Financial records must be retained for at least 7 years under the Corporations Act 2001 (Cth)
+- Financial records must be kept for at least 7 years under the Corporations Act 2001 (Cth).

 Your financial records will need to:

-• Allow for true and fair financial statements to be prepared and audited.
+- Ensure that true and fair financial statements can be prepared and audited.

-You will also need records showing compliance with other obligations and legal requirements, including having:
+You will also need records that demonstrate compliance with other legal obligations, such as maintaining:

 Business Income